MorphStore/VLDB-2020/README.md

 **We are currently setting up this repository.
 Expect everything to be complete within the next couple of days.**

+The source code for conducting the experiments and visualizing the measurements is already complete.
+Only our experimental artifacts and some more documentation are still missing (see the issues in GitHub).

 The source code of MorphStore itself is already open-source: Check out our [Engine](https://github.com/MorphStore/Engine) and [Benchmarks](https://github.com/MorphStore/Benchmarks) repositories.

 ## System Requirements